Shane Baker

-R. Shane Baker is an American politician and Republican member of the Kentucky House of Representatives from Kentucky's 85th House district.
+Reuben Shane Baker is an American politician and Republican member of the Kentucky House of Representatives from Kentucky's 85th House district.
 His district includes parts of Laurel and Pulaski counties.
 Baker was sworn into office on January 1, 2021.

 Background

 Baker grew up in Nancy, Kentucky, and has resided in Somerset for nearly 30 years.
 He was a small business owner for over two decades before selling it to work as a field representative with the Kentucky Department for Local Government during the administration of Governor Matt Bevin.

 He is currently employed by Transamerica.